-Additionally, we pay to the Investment Adviser an incentive fee that is based on the performance of our portfolio and an annual base management fee that is based on the average value of our gross assets, which are the total assets reflected on the consolidated statements of assets and liabilities and includes any borrowings for investment purposes, at the end of the two most recently completed calendar quarters.
-Because the incentive fee is based on the performance of our portfolio, the Investment Adviser may be incentivated to make investments on our behalf that are riskier or more speculative than would be the case in the absence of such compensation arrangement.
+Additionally, we pay to the Investment Adviser an incentive fee that is based on the performance of our portfolio and an annual base management fee that is based on the average value of our gross assets, which are the total assets reflected on the consolidated statements of assets and liabilities and includes any borrowings for investment purposes, at the end of the two most are riskier or more speculative than would be the case in the absence of such compensation arrangement.
 The way in which the incentive fee is determined may also encourage the Investment Adviser to use leverage to increase the return on our investments.
-In addition, because the base management fee is based on the average value of our gross assets at the end of the two most recently completed calendar quarters, which includes any borrowings for investment purposes, the Investment Adviser may be incentivized to recommend the use of leverage or the issuance of additional equity to make additional investments and increase the average value of our gross assets at the end of the two most recently completed calendar quarters.
+In addition, because the base management fee is based on the average value of our gross assets at the end of the two most recently completed calendar quarters, which includes any borrowings for investment Adviser may be incentivized to recommend the use of leverage or the issuance of additional equity to make additional investments and increase the average value of our gross assets at the end of the two most recently completed calendar quarters.
 Under certain circumstances, the use of leverage may increase the likelihood of default, which could disfavor our stockholders.
-Our compensation arrangements could therefore result in our making riskier or more speculative investments, or relying more on leverage to make investments, than would otherwise be the case.
-This could result in higher investment losses, particularly during cyclical economic downtums.
+Our compensation arrangement could brefore result in our making riskier or more speculative investments, than would otherwise be the case.
+This could result in higher investment losses, particularly during cyclical economic downturns.

-$There\ are\ significant\ potential\ conflicts\ of\ interest\ that\ could\ negatively\ affect\ our\ investment\ returns.$
+There are significant potential conflicts of interest that could negatively affect our investment returns.